hank08819/IJOC/README.md

 # Locating Machine Learning Boundary in Wafer Fab Scheduling and Multiechelon Inventory

-This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).
+This archive is distributed under the [MIT License](LICENSE).

 The software and data in this repository are a snapshot of the software and data